collective/collective.developermanual/source/content/archetypes/fields.rst

                   # We use the HTML of field called "text" to generate the description
                   create_automatic_description(item, "text")

-        # This will be printed in the browser when the script completes succesfully
+        # This will be printed in the browser when the script completes successfully
         return "OK"

 See also